keatonkraiger/CMPSC458_F24/Tutorials/Python/README.md

 # Python ModerGL Tutorials

 This tutorial introduces the basics of programming with OpenGL for Penn State's CMPSC 458: Fundamentals of Computer Graphics course (Fall 2024).
-Note that this directory is specifically for Python users, though we encourage students to look at the C++ tutorial as well as many of the underlying concepts are the same.
+Note that this directory is specifically for Python users, though we encourage students to look at the C++ tutorial as well since many of the underlying concepts are the same.

 ## Using Python